vivaria/edisonrul.ing/README.md

 ## VOLTANIS THE ADJUDICATOR

-*   "Voltanis the Adjudicator's" Special Summon effect starts a Chain.
+*   "Voltanis the Adjudicator"'s Special Summon effect starts a Chain.
 After "Voltanis the Adjudicator" is Special Summoned, its effect starts another new Chain if activated.
 *   Tributing all your monsters to Special Summon “Voltanis the Adjudicator” is a cost.
 If you do not have at least 1 monster to Tribute, you cannot activate this effect.
-*   If the negated effect was Chain Link 2 or higher, you can still activate "Voltanis the Adjudicator's" effect when the Chain resolves.
+*   If the negated effect was Chain Link 2 or higher, you can still activate "Voltanis the Adjudicator"'s effect when the Chain resolves.
 *   “Voltanis the Adjudicator's” effect does not target the cards you want to destroy.
 *   “Voltanis the Adjudicator's” effect cannot be activated during the Damage Step.
 *   If “DNA Surgery” is on the field making all face-up monsters Fairy-Type, then all the face-up monsters you Tributed will count towards “Voltanis the Adjudicator's” effect for determining how many cards are destroyed by “Voltanis the Adjudicator”.